rohit-mp/pgc/tools/grtools/README.md

 Convert a dimacs9 format graph (i.e. text file) to the Galois .gr format.

+NOTE: This file has been changed to aid in mtx to dimacs to gr conversion.

 ### grtool.py

 Various tools for Galois GR graph formats.